tidwall/tg/docs/API.md

 **Return**

 - The number of characters, not including the null-terminator, needed to store the content into the C string buffer.
-If the returned length is greater than n-1, then only a parital copy occurred, for example:
+If the returned length is greater than n-1, then only a partial copy occurred, for example:
 ```c
 char str[64];
 size_t len = tg_geom_geojson(geom, str, sizeof(str));